-These are found out using assumptions and are not absolutely accurate.
-The differences which arise between the actual overhead and the estimated predetermined overhead is set and adjusted at every year-end.
+These are found out using assumptions and are not accurate.
+The differences which arise between the actual overhead and the estimated predetermined overhead are set and adjusted at every year-end.
 The adjusted overhead is known as over or under-recovery of overhead.

-- The advantage of the predetermined overhead rate is that the management draws a clear idea about the overheads that whether it is fixed or variable and how much it should be apportioned.
+- The advantage is that the management draws a clear idea about the overheads that whether it is fixed or variable, and how much it should be apportioned.
 It provides great help to the management for financial planning.

-- It is calculated in the begging of the year and the difference is being adjusted in the year-end all the assumptions are based on somewhat past trends and analysis.
+- It is calculated at the begging of the year, and the difference is being adjusted in the year-end.
+All the assumptions are based on somewhat past trends and analysis.

 - The mechanism which is used to calculate the predetermined overhead rate is an assumption based therefore many cost accountant and financial analyst claims that it is not realistic and thus should not be the basis for any allocation of overheads.

-- The difference between the estimated and the actual overhead is adjusted in the books as under or over the recovery of overhead it is a healthy accounting policy but it also disturbs the profit/loss in the books of accounts because of the adjustments made.
+- The difference between estimated and actual overhead is adjusted in the books as under or over the recovery of overhead.
+It is a healthy accounting policy, but it also disturbs the profit/loss in the books of accounts because of the adjustments made.

-- The inventory assets are also adjusted since the over and under-recovery, overhead disturbs the inventory level in the organization as well.
+- The inventory assets are also adjusted since the over, and under-recovery overhead disturbs the inventory level as well.

 - It is being found out that the past trends which the companies generally use to find out the allocation bases are not accurate.
-The adjustment related to inflation in the market is generally not taken care, therefore, the allocation rate cannot be considered as accurate.
+The adjustment related to inflation in the market is generally not taken care of.
+Therefore, the allocation rate cannot be considered as accurate.

-- The predetermined overhead rate has some limitations, the overhead is determined on the basis of certain assumptions related to past which can be inaccurate sometimes.
+- The overhead is determined based on certain assumptions related to the past, which can be inaccurate sometimes.

 - It can disturb the profits of the organization because the adjustments are made at the end of the year.